kaalam/document.source/jazz_reference/pages/vision_relations_finder.md

 A simpler type of bonds, that can only succeed of fail (disk full, etc.) and have no learned parameters is called a `Way`.
 There could be a way from **"SoundWave"** to **"MP3file"** that would just be a "save as mp3" function.

-{% include image.html file="jazz_relation.png" caption="Relations between any two Fields" %}

 ## Introducing The Finder

-{% include image.html file="jazz_finder.png" caption="The Finder, a Chart of all Fields and Relations" %}

 A complete `Chart` (A `Chart` is a `Container` that holds graphs efficiently) of all the `Field` descendants and all their ways and bonds is updated automatically by the classes at Jazz node level and is known as the `Finder`.